SefiatAdedeji/Crunchbase_Analysis/README.md

 This diverse dataset contains information about the startup ecosystem: organizations, individuals, company news, funding rounds, acquisitions, and IPOs.
 There are 11 tables that can be joined using unique IDs (schema to follow).
-More information about the individual data variables can be found on the Crunchabse Data website (under the API Entities Types section).
+More information about the individual data variables can be found on the Crunchbase Data website (under the API Entities Types section).

 ## Objectives